-When a user creates an HDF5 file, the HDF5 library requests file space to store information called metadata.
-Metadata is information that the library uses to describe itself and to identify its associated objects.
-When the user writes data to HDF5 objects, the HDF5 library requests file space to store the user’s raw data as well as the necessary metadata.
-However, when the user removes HDF5 objects from the file, the reverse happens: the library releases the corresponding file space.
+The space taken up by an HDF5 file is called its file space.
+When a user creates an HDF5 file, the HDF5 library allocates file space to store information called file metadata.
+File metadata is information that the library uses to describe the HDF5 file and to identify its associated objects.
+When the user writes data to HDF5 objects, the HDF5 library allocates file space to store the user’s data as well as the necessary file metadata.
+When the user removes HDF5 objects from the file, the file space associated with those objects becomes free space.
+The HDF5 library manages this free space.

-The HDF5 library employs several methods when allocating file space and tracking the released free space.
-As the user manipulates objects in an HDF5 file, free space released at different points may cause holes of varied sizes in the file.
-These holes may lead to storage and performance issues.
-The HDF5 library provides several means for users to manage HDF5 file space to meet their specific needs.
+The HDF5 library employs several strategies when allocating file space and managing free space.
+Depending on the user’s usage patterns of the HDF5 file, one strategy may be better than the other method.
+Inappropriate selection may lead to storage and performance issues.
+This document describes the tools and public routines that the HDF5 library provides in managing the HDF5 file space to meet the user’s specific needs.